TileDB-Inc/TileDB-CSharp/docs/obsoletions.md

 ### Recommended action

-Use `Query.SubmitAsync`.
+Use `Query.Submit`.
 Until a native async API becomes available, you can use the `Task.Run` method to submit the query on a background thread.

 ## `TILEDB0011` - Subarray-related methods on the `Query` class are obsolete.